aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/big_vector.md

 ## Function `reverse`

-Reverse the order of the elements in the vector v in-place.
-Disclaimer: This function is costly.
+Reverse the order of the elements in the vector v in&#45;place.<br/> Disclaimer: This function is costly.
 Use it at your own discretion.

 <pre><code>public fun reverse&lt;T&gt;(v: &amp;mut big_vector::BigVector&lt;T&gt;)<br/></code></pre>